Lurkers in the Dark

 Commentary - Another nice simple rule change, which actually see the ability used in games.
 Additionally, by removing the Raise-lock, both Jedran and Morlak Velmourn can use the ability.

-Overall, a nice set of buffs that will definitely increase the playability of the warband.
+Overall, a nice set of buffs that will definitely increase the playability of this warband.

 The Starblood Stalkers 😢